-Wat Suthat giant red swing (outside the temple)
+Wat Suthat and giant red swing (outside the temple)

 Supposed to be the center of the capital at the time of Rattanakosin, the swing has been nicknamed “the navel of the city”.
 The red swing was used to celebrate the Bhrama new year.
-A team of men invoking Shiva blessing by riding the arch massive swing (no swing), 25 meters high in the air trying to grasp bags full of silver and gold which was held aloft by Brahman astrologers.
-1932 was the last year of this tradition.
+A team of men invoking Shiva blessing by riding the arch massive swing, 25 meters high in the air trying to grasp bags full of silver and gold placed on one of the pillars. because of several fatalities1935 was the last year of this tradition.
 Built in 1784, the time has done its work the swing has been renovated several times, the last one in 2007.
-Wat Suthat is one of the first class Royal temples.
-Beautiful ornate frescoes, and wooden carved doors and 28 Chinese pagodas representing the 28 Buddhas born on earth.
+Wat Suthat is one of the ten first class Royal temples.
+Beautiful ornate frescoes, wooden carved doors and 28 Chinese pagodas representing the 28 Buddhas born on earth.

 Open 09.00 – 16.00

 Dress code required

 Address.
 Bamrung Muang Road, close to the Grand Palace.
 Walking or tuk-tuk